Museum of Vera Mukhina

-The Museum of Vera Mukhina is a historical and art museum in Feodosiya, Crimea, dedicated to the childhood, youth and artwork of sculptor Vera Ignatyevna Mukhina.
+The Museum of Vera Mukhina is a historical and art museum in Feodosia, Crimea, dedicated to the childhood, youth and artwork of sculptor Vera Ignatyevna Mukhina.

 History

 The folk museum of sculptor Vera Mukhina, or the Museum complex "The Child's seascape painter Gallery, Museum of sculptor V. Mukhina" was established in a house of Mukhin's family.
 A wall of the Mukhin's old house was successfully included in the main facade of the museum building.
 A local administration made a decision to not completely destroy Mukhin's former house when a new block of houses was constructed at the end of 20th century.
 So, the original wall now decorates a modern museum.
 A memorial room of V. Mukhina and a part of her creative workshop were recreated with period furniture and instruments.

 Exposition

 The main part of the museum displays exhibits from the first half of the 20th century.